Your Dependable DI Exchange Tanks Manufacturer

 ➣When is Regeneration Necessitated in Deionization Exchange Tanks?

 Regeneration is a restoration process used to revitalize exhausted ion exchange resins.
-The frequency of regeneration in deionization exchange tanks is dependent on the quality of feed water and frequency of use.
+The frequency of regeneration in portable exchange di tanks is dependent on the quality of feed water and frequency of use.

 Presently, reverse flow and co-flow regeneration are the primary regeneration technologies employed in DI exchange tanks.
 In the co-flow process, both the regeneration and the treatment solution trickle from the top of the column to the bottom.
 The reverse flow process on the other hand involves the regeneration flowing in a contradictory course of the service flow.